cloud-ark/caastle/docs/faq.rst

 Q) **What is environment-specific shell in CloudARK?**

 CloudARK provides *cld env shell* command that can be used to get a *environment-specific* shell.
-This shell allows you to execute cloud-native cli commands corresponding to the platform elements in *that* environment.
+This shell allows you to execute cloud-native CLI commands corresponding to the platform elements in *that* environment.
 This shell can be quite handy when you are developing applications using CloudARK.